rentruewang/koila/README.md

 The code works on many cases, but it's still a work in progress.
 This is not (yet) a fully `PyTorch` compatible library due to limited time.
 Avoid using it in production environments!

-## 🥰 Contributing
+## 🥰 Contributing and Using

-We take openness and inclusiveness very seriously.
-We have adopted the following [Code of Conduct](./CODE_OF_CONDUCT.md).
+Openness and inclusiveness are taken very seriously.
+The code is available under [MIT License](./LICENCE).
+Please follow the following [Code of Conduct](./CODE_OF_CONDUCT.md).